Skip to main content

 Before entering the European Parliament buildings

-Your belongings will have to pass through an X-ray machine.
-You will have to pass through a metal detector.
+Your belongings will pass through an X-ray machine.
+You will have to go through a metal detector, similar to an airport security check.
 Please remove electronic items (such as laptop computers, tablets, cameras) from your bag.
 Remove your watch, belt and everything in your pockets before entering the metal detector.

 The following items are prohibited both inside the European Parliament and in the EYE Village.
 Please make sure you do not carry any of these items on your person or in your bag.